-A. Guests of Columbia College residential students include anyone not assigned by the Office of Residence Life and Housing to live in a particular room.
-The following policies apply:

-- 1. The right of a resident to sleep, nap, study, or simply to enjoy privacy always takes precedence over the roommate's and/or suitemate's right to have guests in the room/suite, regardless of posted guest hours.
+- A. Guests of Columbia College residential students include anyone not assigned by the Office of Residence Life and Housing to live in a particular room.
+The following policies apply: - 1.
+The right of a resident to sleep, nap, study, or simply to enjoy privacy always takes precedence over the roommate's and/or suitemate's right to have guests in the room/suite, regardless of posted guest hours.
 Roommates and suitemates are encouraged to discuss when guests may or may not be present and to fill out the roommate and suitemate agreements. - 2.
 Guests may only visit during the approved guest hours (listed later in the section), unless approved as an overnight guest.
 The Office of Residence Life and Housing may restrict guests from the residence halls completely during the beginning of the fall semester, exam periods, hall closers, breaks and summer. - 3.
 Resident students or hosts must escort their guest(s) at all times, from entry into the residence hall to exit from the residence hall.
 The hosting student must remain with the guest(s), even in the hosting student's room.
 Any guests found unescorted in the residence hall may be escorted out of the hall by a Residence Life staff member or CCPD. - 4.
-There can only be a maximum of 3 students in a residence hall room at one time. - 5.
-Columbia College students in the Undergraduate College (commuters and residential) may visit each other. - 6.
-Individuals who are not Columbia College's Undergraduate College are unable to visit the residence halls. - 7.
+A resident may host a maximum of four guests at any given time, including minors in the company of their parent/legal guardian. - 5.
+A guest is considered to be an "overnight guest" if the person will be visiting in the residence hall past the stated visitation hours for the residence halls.
+This includes Columbia College students visiting in a residence hall room to which they are not currently assigned. - 6.
 Cohabitation is not permitted in the residence halls.
 Cohabitation is defined as anyone not assigned to the same room that is present in the room for more than the allotted number of overnight visits allowed in this policy.
 Excessive visitation of a person not assigned to that room during visitation hours may also be defined as cohabitation.
-If it is believed that a guest is residing with different people in a hall or on campus for several consecutive nights or a grouping of nights, that guest may not be approved for an overnight request for a certain amount of time. - 8.
-Displays of physical intimacy are private matters and must not be expressed in the presence of others.
-Students are encouraged to remember this when hosting guests. - 9.
+If it is believed that a guest is residing with different people in a hall or on campus for several consecutive nights or a grouping of nights, that guest may not be approved for an overnight request for a certain amount of time. - Displays of physical intimacy are private matters and must not be expressed in the presence of others.
+Students are encouraged to remember this when hosting guests. - 8.
 Each resident student is responsible for their guest's conduct and is liable for any damage done to College property or violations of College policy committed by the guest.
-All guests are expected to adhere to the policies of the College. - 10.
-If the guest policy is ignored, violated, or otherwise abused by an individual resident, group of residents, or the residents in a residence hall, the AC or Director of Residence Life and Housing may reduce or suspend guest privileges for that individual, group of residents, or all residents of that hall. - B. The following applies to visitors who are Undergraduate College students: - 1.
-All guests must be properly signed in and signed out by the hosting student in the guest logbook at the front desk of each residence hall.
-To ensure the security of residents and their guests at all times, it is necessary for guests to present their student ID to the desk staff upon entrance to the building.
-Desk staff will record the identification information in the guest log for each visitor.
-At times when no desk staff is available, a student is expected to remember the Honor Code and sign in each guest by recording all of the required information, legibly, in the guest logbook.
-In Knox and Kneece Halls, there is no desk staff and students are on their honor to follow all components of the guest policy, including properly signing in and out guests using the guest logbook in the Lobby of your Hall.
+All guests are expected to adhere to the policies of the College. - 9.
+If the guest policy is ignored, violated, or otherwise abused by an individual resident, group of residents, or the residents in a residence hall, the AC or Director of

+Residence Life and Housing may reduce or suspend guest privileges for that individual, group of residents, or all residents of that hall.